PhD student attending Convocation

-- For your name change request to be processed before your diploma is printed, you must submit your form by March 31 (to graduate in the spring), by early September (to graduate in the fall) or by November 25 (for those whose degree will be conferred in December).
+- For your name change request to be processed before your diploma is printed, you must submit your form by March 31 (to graduate in the spring) or by September 15 (to graduate in the fall) or by November 24 (for those whose degree will be conferred in December)

 - If you have recently gone to InfoService to make a name change request, it may take up to two weeks before the change appears.

 Guest tickets for Convocation

 Every guest, including infants and children, must have a ticket.
 As a graduate, you do not need a ticket; your seat is reserved at the front of the room.